-Note that the Family Violence Protection A change made to a legal document or Act of parliament.
-(Information Sharing) Act 2017 (Vic) made key changes to the HPPs and introduced HR Act exemptions (see ‘Victorian Information Privacy Principles’, above).
+Note that the Family Violence Protection Amendment (Information Sharing) Act 2017 (Vic) made key changes to the HPPs and introduced HR Act exemptions (see ‘Victorian Information Privacy Principles’).

 The following is a short summary of the HPPs, which are set out in full in schedule 1 of the HR Act:

-An organisation can only collect health information if it is necessary for one or more of its functions and the individual consents (unless the organisation is a law enforcement agency), or it is necessary to provide a health service and the individual is incapable of giving To agree to something being done, to approve an action or arrangement.
-See also informed consent.; for research purposes if in accordance with guidelines approved by the Victorian Health Complaints Commissioner; if it is necessary to prevent a serious and imminent threat to the individual or to the public, or if it is required or authorised by law.
+An organisation can only collect health information if it is necessary for one or more of its functions and the individual consents (unless the organisation is a law enforcement agency), or it is necessary to provide a health service and the individual is incapable of giving consent; for research purposes if in accordance with guidelines approved by the Victorian Health Complaints Commissioner; if it is necessary to prevent a serious and imminent threat to the individual or to the public, or if it is required or authorised by law.
 HPP 1 also prescribes how the information is to be collected.

 An organisation can use and disclose health information for the primary purpose of collection or a directly related secondary purpose that an individual would reasonably expect.
 Otherwise, use and disclosure must be by consent, if authorised or required by law, and for other public purposes (e.g. to prevent serious or imminent harm).
-Disclosure to immediate family is permitted where an individual is incapable of giving consent, has no authorised representative and hasn’t expressed a An order made by the Supreme Court of Victoria or the High Court of Australia prohibiting a body from acting outside its authority.
-See also jurisdiction; prerogative writ; ultra vires. when not incapable.
+Disclosure to immediate family is permitted where an individual is incapable of giving consent, has no authorised representative and hasn’t expressed a prohibition when not incapable.
 Organisations are also permitted to disclose health information if the individual is known or believed to be dead, missing or incapable of giving consent and the information is needed to identify the person or immediate family.

 An organisation must take reasonable steps to ensure individuals’ health information is accurate, complete, up-to-date, and relevant to the organisation’s functions.